cfdxkk/cfdxkk/README.md

 I have a background in technology and a keen interest in software development.
 Combining my love for gaming and technology, I am currently involved in designing a VRChat in-game map.
 I'm always open to connecting with like-minded individuals and collaborating on innovative projects.

-Work Language: Polski, Chinese, English, Japanese.
+Working Language: Polski, Chinese, English and Japanese.

 ![cfdxkk's GitHub stats](https://github-readme-stats.vercel.app/api?username=cfdxkk&show_icons=true&theme=transparent)